groegercesg/QueryBridge/README.md

 First, change to the root of the project directory.

-Grab the DBgen version, clone this into the project directory.
+Grab the DBgen version, clone this inside the `dataframe-sql-benchmark` directory.

 ```bash
 git clone https://github.com/edin-dal/tpch-dbgen